 Losing your job can disrupt your entire life in an instant.
 Your job provided security for you and any loved ones dependent on you.
-You might not be sure how long it will be before you can find another similar position.
+You might not be sure how long it will be before you can find another position.
 While it won’t fully eliminate the stress of losing your job, a severance package can help get you by after being terminated.
 However, it might not come with all the benefits you expected or could make finding new employment more difficult.
-This is where severance lawyers can help.
+Moreover, making mistakes can lead to further stress.
+This is where a proven severance attorney can help.

-Why Should You Consult with an Employment Severance Attorney?
+Why Should You Consult with Severance Packages Lawyers in New York?

 If your severance package isn’t what you think you deserve, you don’t have to sign it.
-Instead, contact an employment attorney who will review your severance package and negotiate for better terms.
-Lawyers can also:
+Instead, contact a skilled lawyer who will review your package and negotiate for better terms.
+Severance package lawyers in New York can also:

 Ensure a Severance Agreement is Necessary